OpenLiberty/ci.gradle/docs/prepareConfig.md

 ---

 Prepare Liberty configuration and generate `liberty-plugin-config.xml` with a mock Liberty server structure.
-This lightweight task evaluates project configuration, creates a temporary Liberty server structure in `build/tmp` folder, copies all configuration files, and generates metadata needed by IDE tools and language servers.
+This lightweight task evaluates project configuration, creates a temporary Liberty server structure in a configurable temporary directory, copies all configuration files, and generates metadata needed by IDE tools and language servers.

 This task is particularly useful for:
 - Enabling IDE support for Liberty configuration files (server.xml, bootstrap.properties, server.env)